abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 1. All elements have *joins* and *meets*.
 2. Those *meet* and *join* operations *distribute* over one another, that is if we denote joins as meets as  $∨$ or $∧$, then $x ∨ (y ∧ z) = (x ∨ y) ∧ (x ∨ z)$.

 The partial orders that meet the first criteria are called *lattices*.
-The ones that meet the second one are called distributive lattices.
-So we may phrase the theorem like this:
+The ones that meet the second one are called *distributive lattices*.
+Let's write that down:

+> Partial orders in which all elements have *joins* and *meets* is called a *lattice*.
+A lattice whose *meet* and *join* operations *distribute* over one another is called a distributive lattice.
+{: .definitions}

 And the "prime" elements which we use to construct the inclusion order are the elements that are not the *join* of any other elements.
 They are also called *join-irreducible* elements.

+So we may phrase the theorem like this:

 > Each distributive lattice is isomorphic to an inclusion order of its *join-irreducible* elements.
 {: .theorem}